 For the PMMA/PS blends investigated, the relaxation of the phase is much slower, then the component relaxation.
-Gramespacher et al. / 12/ extracted the relaxation spectrum from the experimental moduli G' and G' and plotted the weighted spectrum tH(lnt) vs. the relaxation time as shown in figure 13.
-The characteristic phase relaxation time was determined from the second maximum of the spectrum and the components, has to be attributed to energy storage mechanisms of the morphology itself.
-Mechanical energy is stored as interfacial energy while the spherical inclusions are deformed, and then inter-face tension Γ was deter-mined from:
+Gramespacher et al. /12/ extracted the relaxation spectrum from the experimental moduli G' and G" and plotted the weighted spectrum $\tau H(\ln \tau)$ vs. the relaxation time as shown in figure 13.
+The characteristic phase relaxation time was determined from the second maximum of the spectrum and the interface tension Γ was determined from: